Iñaki Echaniz

 Iñaki Echaniz (born 2 September 1993) is a French politician from the Socialist Party who has represented Pyrénées-Atlantiques's 4th constituency in the National Assembly since 2022.

 Early life

-Echaniz's background comes from his Basque grandparents, originally from Azpeitia and Beasain in Gipuzkoa (Spain).
+Echaniz's background comes from his Basque grandparents, originally from Azpeitia and Beasain in Gipuzkoa (Southern Basque Country, Spain).
 They came to settle in Oloron-Sainte-Marie in 1968.

+The ñ in his forename has been forbidden by a decree issued in 2014, which affects some Basque as well as Breton forenames.
+So in French Parliament this letter has been wiped out.

 Political career

-In parliament he is part of the Socialist group and sits on the Cultural and Education Affairs Committee.
+In parliament, Echaniz is part of the Socialist group and serves on the Cultural and Education Affairs Committee.

+In 2023, Echaniz publicly endorsed the re-election of the Socialist Party's chairman Olivier Faure.